How have you been? I hope each of you is well, healthy physically and mentally, and safe where ever you are.

 Bullies appear to think that it’s ok to unleash their hate on others.
 There is a better way to express your anger and disappointment toward someone or people rather than being nasty and cruel.
 When you’re angry you probably don’t think straight, but saying nasty and hurtful words are not acceptable, especially on social media platforms.
 Using certain animal words and threatening to murder someone is also beyond acceptable.
 You don’t think the impact of your action on that person you are bullied can be fatal.
 The words you are said/wrote are forever there, always bubbling in the surface of their brain.
 It makes them think they are bad people, they’re worthless, and sometimes can lead to depression and anxiety.

-I wanted to write about this from long time ago.
-But I always hesitated.
+I want to write about this from long time ago.
+But I always hesitate.
 Because it hurts too much.
-What had happened to me was not as bad as what happened to my friend.
-When I read the article about Hana, it saddened me deeply and somehow I could relate to her and feel her pain.
+What had happened to me was not as bad as what happened to my other friend.
+When I read the article about Hana, it saddened me deeply and somehow I could feel her pain.
 I’m lucky because I have my family as my supports especially my husband and my boys.
 Without them, I would be in a dark place for longer.
 I had my moment where I questioned everything because I didn’t think I deserve to be treated like that.
-But I let it go and tried hard to forget what happened.
-I’m healed.
+But I let it go and try hard to forget what happened.
+I’m healing.
 I’m good.

 Sometimes I think, social media has made many of you comfortable with disrespecting people and not getting punched in the mouth for it!
 So, please don’t use social media or the internet as a weapon.
 We have too many horrible things happening around the world as is, so please be kind.
 Also, if you don’t know me, not even friends with me or socialising with me, please don’t take part in bullying me together, because it’s so not cool and childish.
 If you know me and want to know what’s the real thing, ask me personally and directly, don’t go to the people who spill the tea.
 Don’t be a noisy buddy!